Nkosingiphile98/genotype_calling-/README.md

 # idats.rs

 This code to reads individual pairs of green and red intensities from (*.idat) files.
-The intensities on a 2D vector and a k-means algoithm to determine clusters.
-The output is displayed on a scatter plot.
+The intensities are stored on a 2D vector.
+A K-means machine learning algoithm partions the data points based on thier minimum distance to centroids.
+After genotype clusters are determined, the output is visualised on a scatter plot.

 ### Basic use

-A user is allowed to enter a path where the IDAT data is stored.
-If the all files on the given path are of (*.idat) format, the user should wait for the data to be extraction, stored, and clustering.
-After all the data is clustered, the program will begin to plot until a (*.bmp) image is created depicting the output.
+A user is allowed to enter a path where the IDAT intensity data is stored.
+If the all files on the given path are of (*.idat) format, the user waits for the data to be extracted, stored, and clustered.
+After clustering is done, the program will begin to plot until a (*.bmp) image will be created depicting the output.

 ### Requirements